1. Who is on the Committee?

-5. What issues will the Committee look at?
+5. What issues did the Committee look at?

-The Committee has released an issues paper and is calling for submissions.
-The review provides an opportunity for people living in regional, rural and remote areas to have their say about the telecommunications issues that affect them.
+The review provided an opportunity for people living in regional, rural and remote areas to have their say about the telecommunications issues that affect them.

-In conducting the review, the Committee has a broad remit to consider whether people in regional, rural and remote parts of Australia have equitable access to telecommunications services.
+In conducting the review, the committee had a broad remit to consider whether people in regional, rural and remote parts of Australia have equitable access to telecommunications services.

-The Committee is particularly interested in maximising the economic and social benefits that digital connectivity offers regional communities, both now and into the future.
+The committee looked at a number of issues, including maximising the economic and social benefits that digital connectivity offers regional communities, both now and into the future.

 6. Will there be a public consultation process?